 Of course, there was no recipe.
 It was “a little bit of this” and “a little bit of that.”
 I watched, frantically jotted down notes, and listened to her stories of growing up on a farm in south Mississippi.
 Later, I went home and made it again, this time writing down measurements, cooking times, and adding my own touches.

 One thing that did surprise me – for the last seven years I was under the delusion that Mamaw handmade her own dumplings.
 At one point she did, explaining that my husband’s grandfather even made her huge board that she used to roll out her dumplings.
 But at the age of 94 and with the invention of modern refrigeration, she now reserves the right to use frozen dumplings.
 Hey, who am I to argue with a lady in her 90’s?

 I have included a recipe for homemade dumplings similar to what Mamaw uses.
-But if you are in a pinch, Mary B’s frozen dumplings in the freezer section at the grocery store make an excellent substitute.
+However, sometimes I just want chicken and dumplings without all the work.
+Mary B’s frozen dumplings in the freezer section at the grocery store taste just like homemade.
 Just follow the directions on the package.

 Mamaw her husband raised two children – a daughter and a son.
 A few days after she taught me how to make this, we buried her son, my husband’s father.

 Listen to my interview on “Next Stop Mississippi” on Mississippi Public Broadcasting where I discuss the story behind my chicken and dumplings.

 - 1 boiler/fryer chicken cut into pieces